The Dutch North Sea coast and its hinterland

 Slowly we realize that we are actually here in the smallest hotel in the world.
 We are the only guests.

-What does the Dutch North Sea Coast offer?
+Discover the Dutch North Sea coast

 Well-fortified and after a deep sleep in our bunk we set out to explore the Dutch North Sea coast in Friesland and Groningen for two days.